sajidbuet/sajidbuet.github.io/content/bn/publication/j-022/index.md

 ---
-title: Polarization insensitive electrically reconfigurable meta-lens for the 2 μm wavelength
+title: Polarization insensitive electrically reconfigurable meta-lens for the 2 $μ$m wavelength
 authors:
 - Md.
 Asif Hossain Bhuiyan
 - Purbayan Das
 - Sajid Muhaimin Choudhury
 date: '2024-12-01'
-publishDate: '2025-04-18T09:50:39.855442Z'
+publishDate: '2025-04-24T18:37:39.868930Z'
 publication_types:
 - article-journal
 publication: '*Opt.
 Mater.
 Express*'
 doi: 10.1364/OME.540435
-abstract: The conventional fiber communication band of 1.55 μm is reaching its limit attributable to the escalation in bandwidth requirements for high-speed and bulk data transmission.
-Researchers are exploring a 2 μm waveband for its higher capacity and low attenuation as a solution for the next generation communication technologies.
+abstract: The conventional fiber communication band of 1.55 $μ$m is reaching its limit attributable to the escalation in bandwidth requirements for high-speed and bulk data transmission.
+Researchers are exploring a 2 $μ$m waveband for its higher capacity and low attenuation as a solution for the next generation communication technologies.
   Accordingly, here we report an optically engineered metasurface for this waveband for fiber coupling or lensing.
 The structure is polarization-insensitive and dynamically